poppinlp/js-api-generator/README.md

 ### About Generated Module

 Each api will accept a object param which will be sent as ajax data.
 The `needs` api config will be checked in this param.

 Each api will return a Promise.
 Resolve or reject will determined by `isSuccess` api config.

+Each api won't send request again until response.

 The callback function in promise will accept a object param.
 Its content is determined by `success` or `fail` api config.